-But if the fibre present in the fruits and vegetables is under-consumed, this can lead to several harmful effects in the body.
+But if the fiber present in the fruits and vegetables is under-consumed, this can lead to several harmful effects in the body.

-If you have certain health conditions where you need to eat foods and drinks with low amounts of fibre, you should consume juice instead of blended fruits and vegetables.
+If you have certain health conditions where you need to eat foods and drinks with low amounts of fiber, you should consume juice instead of blended fruits and vegetables.

-On the other hand, if you look at juice, you cut out the fibre and the pulp.
-So, you will require more amount of fruit or vegetable juice to fulfil your calorie needs.
+On the other hand, if you look at juice, you cut out the fiber and the pulp.
+So, you will require more amount of fruit or vegetable juice to fulfill your calorie needs.

 Juicing – When Should you Prefer it over Blending?

 Juice is regarded as a favorite drink in all corners of the world.
 Be it a tiring and hot day, or a hangout in the evening, a glass of juice makes it better.
 Not only is the drink tasty but healthy as well.

 Modern juicer mixer grinders effectively make various kinds of juices for users.
 All you have to do is to add the ingredients.
 And the resultant will be a fresh pulp that is devoid of unwanted fibers that affect its texture.